13 Thrift Stores in San Francisco for The Best Bay Area Bargains

 Is San Francisco good for thrifting, is like asking a local if they know the tune to the Full House intro.

 San Fran was in fact recently ranked as the 6th-best city for thrifting in the US.

 But beyond the thrift appeal of the location, thrifting is a generally good practice.

 Americans buy 400% more clothes than merely 20 years ago.

 There are a lot of sweet secondhand steals floating around.

 Although they’re one of the few cities with a textile recycling program, San Francisco sends 4,500 pounds of textiles to landfills every.single.hour.

 Good thing we can team up with these thrift shops to do our part to re-route some of it—all the while dressing in some of that cool, calm, collected Cali style.

 FINAL THOUGHTS ON THE BEST THRIFT STORES IN SAN FRANCISCO

-If you’re lucky enough to be a San Franciscan or are flying into SFO anytime soon, add these thrift stores to your itinerary while you cruise around in the cable cars.
+If you’re lucky enough to be a San Franciscan or are flying into SFO anytime soon, add these thrift stores (and these zero waste stores San Fran has to offer while you’re at it) to your itinerary while you cruise around in the cable cars.